- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

 3. Why does my dog rub herself all over the carpet?

 There are a few basic reasons why this might occur.
 In most cases, it seems like dogs do this because they are trying to scratch an itch that they cannot reach with their limbs.
 This is especially common in dogs with allergies, but it can occur at any time.
-Your dog may also be trying to get some kind of smell all over his or her body, largely as an attempt to ward off predators.
+Your dog may also be trying to get some kind of smell all over his body, largely as an attempt to ward off predators.
 This is less common inside, but it can happen if something has been spilled on your carpet.

 4. Why does my dog roll on his side when I approach him?